LoxZdox/assessment_api_autotests/README.md

 # assessment_api_autotests

-Before running eny tests you need to add creds and globals folders to main folder.
+Before running any tests you need to add creds and globals folders to main folder.

 For running tests use command
 node index.js  "../feeds/feed.json"